kneron/document_center/docs/toolchain/appendix/app_flow_manual.md

 * all model files that you plan on testing
 	* BIE if you are running Dynasty fixed, ONNX if you are running Dynasty float
-	* weight, setup, and command binaries if you are running CSIM 520/720, ioinfo CSV file is optional
+	* NEF binaries if you are running CSIM
 * preprocess and postprocess functions
 * input JSON files for each of your models
 * flow.py to control the simulator flow